 Read Also: How Many Days Do You Really Need in Santorini?

-Now if I had to choose just one, I would go to Santorini, every time.
-If there is only one greek island you have to visit, then make it Santorini.
-You won’t regret it.
 It’s not that you won’t have a good time in Mykonos.
-But Santorini is a really unique place that you have to see once in your lifetime, not only in terms of views, scenery, hotels, amenities, restaurants, bars and shopping but in terms of pure natural beauty.
+But Santorini is a unique place that you have to see once in your lifetime, not only in terms of views, scenery, hotels, amenities, restaurants, bars, and shopping, but in terms of pure natural beauty.
+After all, you don’t get to wake up to a volcano view daily….do you?Besides Santorini and Mykonos?

-Crete is a great choice because it offers diversity and a wonderful mix of history, tradition and breathtaking landscapes.
-Basically, Crete can match every taste.
-And it is the biggest greek island so you can take all the time you want to discover it.
-I shouldn’t forget to mention that the food in Crete is tasty beyond your wildest imagination.
-They have their own specialities that will blow your mind!
-What is there not to like?!
+Crete is a great choice because it offers diversity and a wonderful mix of history, tradition, and breathtaking landscapes.
+It can match every taste.
+And because it is the largest Greek island, you can take all the time you want to discover it.

-I do hope my comparison mykonos vs Santorini helped you out a bit.
-As always, feel free to get in touch if you have any questions.
-I strongly believe that no matter where you go in Greece, you will have a great time.
-And I am not just saying that because I am Greek.
-You will see, one time is never enough.
-The moment you land you will know you want to come back.
-To wrap it up, my final advice to your dilemma “Mykonos or Santorini?” would be: it really depends on your situation and what you will be looking at from your trip to Greece but I firmly believe that if it’s your first time in my beautiful country a visit to Santorini first has to be on the top of your bucket list.
+To wrap it up, my final advice to your dilemma, “Mykonos or Santorini?” would be that it really depends on your situation and what you will be looking at from your trip to Greece.
+However, I firmly believe that if it’s your first time in my beautiful country, a visit to Santorini first has to be at the top of your bucket list.

 * Christina from SantoriniPlus.net has contributed to this post